censys/censys-python/docs/usage-cli.rst

 .. note::

-    Please note that quotes are required for autocompletion of field names in the `search` command.
+    Please note that autocomplete is supported for field names in the `search` command.

 ``search``